JMGoldsmith/puppet-env/readme.md

 ##### When setting up, please place in/create folder user/code/devenv or change the folder listing yourself.

-After completing this step, cd to the folder you have cloned this repo to and run 'vagrant up'
+After completing this step, cd to the folder you have cloned this repo to and run 'vagrant up', then when finished, run 'vagrant provision' due to rbenv rights issue.
+If you still run in to install errors in regards to rbenv, just run 'sudo chown -Rf vagrant ${home}/.rbenv'

 ### includes:
 -Rails